 Each MBDA Business Center is part of a broader MBDA network and must be able to collaborate with both Agency staff and other funded centers.
 MBDA anticipates that each MBDA Business Center will, to the best of its abilities, provide services through virtual communications to eligible firms that are too far away to service directly.
-The physical locations for each MBDA Business Center are outlined in Appendix A of this FFO.
+The physical location for this MBDA Business Center is outlined in Appendix A of this FFO.